pantheon-systems/documentation/source/content/basic-troubleshooting.md

 PHP errors coming from Drupal or WordPress code tend to not be specific to Pantheon, so a good first step on these if you’re not clear what the error means is to just search for it in your favorite search engine.

-Odds are, someone else has run into the same problem and reported it in forums on wordpress.org or the issue queues on Drupal.org, and it’s possible that someone has posted a solution or workaround.
+Odds are, someone else has run into the same problem and reported it in forums on [wordpress.org](https://wordpress.org/support/forums/) or the issue queues on [Drupal.org](https://www.drupal.org/project/issues), and it’s possible that someone has posted a solution or workaround.

+To learn more about PHP errors, see our [PHP Errors and Exceptions](/php-errors) documentation.

-### Update the problem theme, module or plugin
+### Update the problem theme, module, or plugin

 If you’ve narrowed the problem down to a specific module or plugin and you’re running an outdated version, try updating it first.
 The new release may include a fix for the issue, but even if it doesn’t, you’ll need to be running the newest version to report an issue.

-### Clear caches
+### Clear caches and review cache logic

 Sometimes your CMS may encounter issues due to cached data that ends up in an odd state.

-Clear your site cache using the Pantheon Dashboard, or with Terminus.
+- [Clear your site cache](/clear-caches) using the Pantheon Dashboard, or with [Terminus](/terminus/commands/env-clear-cache).

-Clear Redis using the Redis CLI.
+- Clear all keys from the Redis cache using the [Redis CLI](/redis#use-the-redis-command-line-client).
+- Review the caching logic for your CMS version.
+[Drupal 8](/drupal-8-cache), for example, has some specific caching features that may be a factor.
+- For issues confined to a specific page or display element, review the specific [caching logic](/cache-control) for your site or page.
+- If the Pantheon Advanced Page Cache [plugin](/wordpress-cache-plugin) or [module](https://www.drupal.org/project/pantheon_advanced_page_cache) is installed to take advantage of the granular cache clearing capabilities of the Global CDN, review these settings as well.
+- Certain Drupal modules and WordPress plugins can conflict with Pantheon's granular cache clearing and header system.
+Review the [Modules](/modules-known-issues) and [Plugins](/plugins-known-issues) With Known Issues pages to identify potential conflicts.

 ### Investigate recent changes

 Site problems may feel random, but they’re all triggered by _something_.
 Was there a recent code change?
 A plugin update?
 A configuration edit?
 Rolling things back can be a good first step to troubleshoot, even if it seems unlikely to be related.

 We recommend rolling back either the code or database versus a full restore in most cases.
-You can do this using Terminus.
+You can do this using [Terminus](/terminus/commands/backup-restore).

 If there haven’t been any code or config changes lately, an uptick in site traffic or the type of traffic you’re serving (e.g, uncached versus cached) may be the trigger.
-To see if this is the case, check your nginx access logs.
+To see if this is the case, check your [nginx access logs](/nginx-access-log).

 ### Narrow down the cause